YogaKali is your personal guide to an active and mindfully green life.

 Instantly, I realized – this is me.
 The first breathing pranayama, blood rush from Sun Salutations and surrender in Corpse Pose Savasana.
 My mind was scattered, breathing was uneven, and my muscles were too weak.
 But we all have to start somewhere, haven’t we?

 There was a long journey ahead.
 A journey towards self-acceptance, self-love, and self-assurance.
 It took some time to regain the strength and re-light the fire that burned deep inside of me all this time.

-I finally tapped into my wild side and did things I didn’t dare to do before: got out of the destructive relationship, quit the dead-end job I hated, celebrated my body, took a change towards a healthy lifestyle, and met the love of my life.
+I finally tapped into my wild side and did things I didn’t dare to do before: got out of the destructive relationship, quit the dead-end job I hated, celebrated my body, took a change towards a healthy and sustainable lifestyle, and met the love of my life.

 My husband made me realize what a game-changer that first step into the yoga studio was.
 He once told me that the moment he saw me, he was amazed at the confidence, strength, and radiance I projected.
 This thought makes me smile up until now.
 Because I still remember that withdrawn, depressed, and ailing self and a fairy-tale-ish transformation.
 The transformation for which I will be forever grateful to yoga.

 YogaKali is my attempt to inspire you to find your inner fire.
 To find the strength to face daily challenges with grace and a smile (or an assuring ‘No’), to look how you want and not how’s expected of you, and to live the life you deserve.

 I don’t have all the answers and still have so much to learn.
 But whether you’re struggling with the aching body or the aching mind, I’m happy to share what I’ve learned along the way.